-In my first attempt to grow pole beans, my friend Stephanie graciously brought me some bamboo from her land, and I constructed a bamboo tepee/trellis.
+In my first attempt to grow pole beans, a friend graciously brought me some bamboo from her land, and I constructed a bamboo tepee/trellis.

 Just looking at it, I’m expecting it to fall down in the picture any time now.

 And sure enough, one big storm huffed and puffed and blew the whole thing down.
 My husband came to my rescue and figured out a way to get it back up and functional for the season.